MaicoLeberle/sdd-conductor/README.md

 - To add explicit configuration for language `A`, three levels are available:
     - **No files**: generic defaults apply for everything.
-    - **Support with general configuration**: only `languages/A.md` is provided and included in the list in `languages/main.md`. `lnaguages/A.md` includes explicit code style, error handling, and QA check instructions (specific tool names and commands) for this specific programming language `A`.
-These new values override the default configuration for `A` in each dimension mentioned in `languages/A.md`, and leave untouched the all the other configuration dimensiones (for which the default values will be used).
+    - **Support with general configuration**: only `languages/A.md` is provided and included in the list in `languages/main.md`. `languages/A.md` includes explicit code style, error handling, and QA check instructions (specific tool names and commands) for this specific programming language `A`.
+These new values override the default configuration for `A` in each dimension mentioned in `languages/A.md`, and leave untouched all the other configuration dimensions (for which the default values will be used).
 However, tests, documentation, and logging continue to use generic defaults.

-    - **Suport with general + specific configuration**.
-If `languages/A.md` exists and adde in the list in `languages/main.md`, more specific configuration can be given to `A` by adding any of the following:
+    - **Support with general + specific configuration**.
+If `languages/A.md` exists and is added to the list in `languages/main.md`, more specific configuration can be given to `A` by adding any of the following:
         - **`tests/A.md`**: language-specific test suite instructions.
 Add it to the list in